universa-ai/agent-selection/README.md

 Except for these attributes, each agent has a `description`, `name` and `system_prompt`.

-For the sake of this challenge, you can **only use the above parameters** in your selection algorithm.
+For the sake of this challenge, you can only use these parameters in your selection algorithm.

 ## Criteria